neo4j-partners/azure-resource-manager-neo4j/RESILIENCY.md

 **ANSWER**:  What does neo4j operation manual and azure docs recommend

+**RESEARCH FINDINGS**:

+**Neo4j `set-initial-password`**: The [Neo4j Operations Manual](https://neo4j.com/docs/operations-manual/current/configuration/set-initial-password/) states this command is "intended to be used only once, before the first startup of the database."
+If users already exist (i.e., the auth file is present from a previous deployment), the command fails with: "initial password was not set because live Neo4j users were detected."
+There is no `--skip-if-exists` flag.
+The cloud-init script must guard this call.

+**Cloud-init `fs_setup`**: The [cloud-init docs](https://cloudinit.readthedocs.io/en/latest/reference/yaml_examples/disk_setup.html) confirm that `overwrite: false` is the default for `fs_setup` — if an existing filesystem is found, creation is skipped.
+However, `partition: auto` had a [known bug](https://bugs.launchpad.net/bugs/1634678) that could cause reformatting even with `overwrite: false`.
+The current cloud-init config uses `partition: 1` (explicit partition number), which avoids this bug.
+Adding explicit `overwrite: false` to `fs_setup` costs nothing and makes the intent clear.

+**RECOMMENDATION**:
+1. Add `overwrite: false` to `fs_setup` for explicitness.
+2. Guard `set-initial-password` with a check: `if [ ! -d /var/lib/neo4j/data/dbms ]; then neo4j-admin dbms set-initial-password ...; fi`.
+This skips password setup on reattached disks where Neo4j data already exists, preserving the original password.

 ### 5. CI workflow VMSS references

 The community CI workflow (`community.yml`) references VMSS-specific outputs and commands: `vmScaleSetsName`, `az vmss list-instances`, `az vmss run-command invoke`.
 These must all be updated.
 Should the CI workflow changes be included in this PR, or handled separately?

 **ANSWER**:  fix everything following best practices

+**RESOLUTION**: Include CI workflow changes in the same PR.
+The workflow must be updated to use `az vm` commands instead of `az vmss` commands, reference new output names (`vmId`, `vmName` instead of `vmScaleSetsId`, `vmScaleSetsName`), and use `az vm run-command invoke` for log retrieval on failure.

 ### 6. Identity module — is it still needed?

 The managed identity (`identity.bicep`) is created but never used for anything — there are no role assignments, and the CE cloud-init does not call any Azure APIs that require identity-based auth.
 The VMSS attaches it via `UserAssigned` identity, but nothing consumes it.
 Should the identity module be removed entirely for CE to reduce resource count, or kept for future use?

 **ANSWER**:  fix everything following best practices

+**RESOLUTION**: Remove the identity module.
+It creates a billable resource (user-assigned managed identity) with zero consumers.
+No role assignments exist, cloud-init does not use Azure APIs requiring identity auth, and the CE deployment has no need for managed identity.
+If a future feature requires it, it can be added back.
+Keeping unused resources violates least-privilege principles and adds deployment time.

 ### 7. Redeployment workflow